storj/design-docs/20250828-bucket-eventing-phase-1.md

 ##### Service Account

 We must create a new service account for each GCP project where we operate a satellite.
 The service account should have a descriptive and stable ID, so we can include it in the user documentation.
-The customer will have to grant permission to this service account to push message to their Pub/Sub topic.
+The customer will have to grant permission to this service account to push messages to their Pub/Sub topic.

 Suggested service account ID: `bucket-eventing`